virtualnadeem/technocrisis/index.md

 # TechnoCrisis

-Critical writing on AI, automation, and technological risk.
+An artificial intelligence perspective on technological risk.

-Technology rarely fails loudly.
-It reshapes systems quietly, until those systems begin to break.

 ## Latest posts